rafalp/Misago/dev-docs/plugins/hooks/create-parser-hook.md

 # `create_parser_hook`

-This hook wraps the standard function that Misago uses to create a markup parser instance.
+This hook wraps the standard function that Misago uses to create a configured MarkdownIt instance.

 ## Location